cognifog-eu/iot-edge-gw/README.md

 (A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes.
 In addition, here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start)

 ## C. IoT Edge Gateway toolkit
-The IoT Edge Gateway can be populated with a toolkit of open-source applications, which are deployed via K3S.
-The corresponding deployment files (YAML manifests) of each application are available in the `/manifests` folder of this repository:
+The IoT Edge Gateway can be populated with a toolkit of open-source applications, which are deployed via K3S either locally or remotely.
+The deployment files (YAML manifests) of the different applications are available in the `/manifests` folder of this repository:
 - **Home Assistant**: Open-source home automation platform that allows users to control and manage various smart devices and services (https://www.home-assistant.io/)
-  - `home-assistant-deploy.yaml`: Home Assistant deployment file (`stable` release, validated at 13/02/2024 for 2024.2.1 version)
+  - `home-assistant-deploy.yaml`: Home Assistant deployment file (`2024.4.3` release, validated at 23/04/2024)
   - `home-assistant-service.yaml`: Home Assistant service file
 - **MATTER controller add-on for Home Assistant**: Plug-in for Home Assistant to control MATTER-based end devices running over WiFi (https://www.home-assistant.io/integrations/matter/)
-  - `matter-server-deploy.yaml`: Matter Server deployment file (`4.0.2` release, validated at 02/01/2024 and `5.5.3` release, validated at 13/02/2024)
+  - `matter-server-deploy.yaml`: Matter Server deployment file (`5.9.0` release, validated at 23/04/2024)
   - `matter-server-service.yaml`: Matter Server service file
 - **Mosquitto MQTT broker**: Open-source message broker that implements the MQTT protocol (https://mosquitto.org/).
   - It can be installed in the Raspberry Pi by following the steps from https://github.com/cognifog-eu/mqtt-broker.